-(ii) The Loan of Canara Bank of Rs.
-15.60 Crores (As per MCA 21) is secured by an exclusive charge on fixed assets to the extent of Rs.19.50 Crores and on pari-passu basis with State Bank of India on balance fixed assets including equitable morgage of Land and Building by deposit of title deed in respect of Patiala and Moradabad Plants.
+- (ii) a) The Loan of Canara Bank of Rs.
+15.60 Crores (As per MCA 21) is secured by an exclusive charge on fixed assets to the extent of Rs.19.50 Crores, Rs.10.16 Crores and Rs.2.50 Crores and on pari-passu basis with State Bank Of India on balance fixed assets including equitable morgage of Land and Building by deposit of title deed in respect of Patiala and Moradabad Plants. - b) GECL-2 (WCTL) of SBI and Canara Bank of Rs 925 lacs and Rs.300 Lakh respectively are secured by way of 2nd charge over the existing primary and collatoral securities including mortgages created in favour of the consortium banks on pari passu basis.

 Note 17.
-Financial liabilities - others
+Financial liabilities - other